rohitsrao/data_science_projects/README.md

 Python Libraries Used: Pandas, Matplotlib, itertools and collections.
 - Data Cleanup and Preparation
 - Analytics of sales data
-  - ex.
-When should ads be demonstrated to maximized likelihood of purchase
+  - When should ads be demonstrated to maximized likelihood of purchase
+  - Which products are sold most often together